vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

   * Allow some time for the performance score to become 1.
 Note: When this happens the validator will be promoted to Tendermint validator at the beginning of the following epoch.
   * When the validator has been promoted to a Tendermint validator, transfer 1000 tokens to the reward account.
   * Assert that the new validator has a score (stake score x performance score) in the top 4 - this can be verified in data node with: `rewardScore.stakeScore` x `rewardScore.performanceScore`.
-  * Verify that the joining validator would has a multisig score of 0 and therefore would not get a reward.
+  * Verify that the joining validator would have a multisig score of 0 and therefore would not get a reward.
 5. Tendermint validators missing signature test 3 (<a name="0069-VCBS-050" href="#0069-VCBS-050">0069-VCBS-050</a>):
   * Setup a network with 4 Tendermint validators with self-delegation and number of Tendermint validators net param set to 5.
   * **Additional setup:** ensure that the network parameter network.validators.multisig.numberOfSigners is set to 4.
   * Delegate 10000 to the existing validators (can be self or party delegation)
   * Announce a new node and self-delegate to it 1000 tokens.
   * Do not wait for the performance of the node to improve, we actually want for this test the performance score to be as low as possible.
-  * When the validator has the the delegation setup it will be promoted to tendermint status.
+  * When the validator has the delegation set up it will be promoted to tendermint status.
   * When the validator has been promoted to a Tendermint validator, transfer 1000 tokens to the reward account.
   * Assert that the new validator has a score (stake score x performance score) **NOT** in the top 4 - this can be verified in data node with: `rewardScore.stakeScore` x `rewardScore.performanceScore`.
-  * Verify that the joining validator would has a multisig score of 1 and therefore gets a reward.
+  * Verify that the joining validator would have a multisig score of 1 and therefore gets a reward.
 6. One of the top validators is not registered with the multisig contract (<a name="0069-VCBS-051" href="#0069-VCBS-051">0069-VCBS-051</a>):
   * Run a Vega network where a validator joins and gets a lot delegated in order for it to become one of the top `network.validators.multisig.numberOfSigners`
   * Ensure its ethereum key is **NOT** put on the multisig contract.